outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - alternatively, find neutralizing structures to combine differences into differences that are more computable
       - alternatively, compute a different difference and apply the resulting ratio of difference to the original difference
         - rather than finding difference between square & circle, find differences between square & octogon
-        - given the ratio of difference between the square & octogon, identify the likely difference ratio between the octogon & the circle, or the square & the circle
+        - given the ratio of difference between the square & octogon in relation to their difference types, identify the likely difference ratio between the octogon & the circle, or the square & the circle
+          - given the square area/octogon area ratio, in relation to the difference types (side count, angle count, distance from standard, distance from sub-structures like angles/corners, difference in operations & operator values like powers, composable component structures like triangles) between the square & octogon shapes, calculate the square/circle area ratio, or the octogon/circle area ratio, in relation to their difference types
     - by observing attributes of circles, like their dimensions, such as width/height
       - by applying adjacent transforms of these dimensions, like basic operations like multiplication/addition (half, power of 2)
         - half * width = radius